TouchLay/touchlay.com/_includes/en/features/two.md

 Flexible

 {: .sub .header}
-Rotate and adjust the novaTouch, just like you need it.
+Rotate and adjust the nova, just like you need it.